(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-In a recent GoBankingRates.com survey, more than 5,000 respondents were asked to identify the number one financial topic they wished they’d learned in school, from a list of six possible answers.
-The choices were:
+In a GoBankingRates.com survey, more than 5,000 respondents identified the number one financial topic they wished they'd learned as teenagers in school.

 - How to create and stick to a budget